glebis/aimindset.org/pages/home.md

   order: 0
 ---

-**AI Mindset** is an independent distributed collective of AI enthusiast and development.
+**AI Mindset** is an independent distributed collective of AI enthusiast and developers.
 We build an online community, create project-based educational experience with AI and develop custom AI-based software.